The median asking rent across 16 Columbus zip codes is $1,392/month, down 8.7% from a year ago.

 Ohio State was already keeping vacancy low.
 Then Intel announced a $20 billion fab nearby and a growing tech scene showed up.
-Strongest growth story in the Midwest right now, and the rental market data reflects it.
+Strongest growth story in the Midwest right now, and the rental data reflects it.

 Median Asking Rent